craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 Instead of being recalculated on each change like a cart, the order will only be recalculated if you [manually trigger recalculation](#recalculating-orders).

-Adjustments for discounts, shipping, and tax may be applied when an order is recalcuated.
+Adjustments for discounts, shipping, and tax may be applied when an order is recalculated.
 Each adjustment is related to its order, and can optionally relate to a specific line item.

 If you’d like to jump straight to displaying order information in your templates, take a look at the the <commerce4:craft\commerce\elements\Order> class reference for a complete list of available properties.